Vu-citizen/Active-Directory-homelab/README.md

 Adapter 2: Host-only or Custom network (for the internal network).
 Customize the Network

-Go to Edit > Virtual Network Editor in VMware Workstation.
+3.Go to Edit > Virtual Network Editor in VMware Workstation.
 Verify:
 NAT is set up on one network
 Host-only is set up on another network (e.g., VMnet2) for the internal network.